Joan Braderman: No More Nice Girls Productions

 Braderman's non-profit production company is located in Northampton, Massachusetts.
 The company produces all of Braderman's video/film works, multimedia works, web sites and web series for online, TV, home video and gallery distribution.

 The No More Nice Girls mandate expresses an investment in allowing artists to secure freedom of speech through access to the medium of video and internet.
 They aim to produce and distribute analytical, intelligent film that prioritizes multiple subjectivities and envisions a democratic future.

 The company includes a facilities cooperative and a screening space, as well as community outreach programming.
-Other members include Crescent Diamond, Dana Master and Stashu Kybartes.
+Other members include Dana Master, Stashu Kybartas and Crescent Diamond.

 Themes

 Braderman's work engages with ideas about female identity.
 A common theme in her work is a critical look at the production of media and popular culture, including the unforgiving representation of women in these spaces.
 Braderman has stated: "my work has been about creating alternative representations of dominant rhetorical categories such as woman, sexuality, space, or politics."

 Braderman's work engages with feminist art histories of collage, combining the medium with irony and black humour.
 Braderman's work also invests in producing a record of a women's movement that threatens, via a variety of forms of backlash against it, to disappear from history.